spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/glue-api-howtos/howto-integrate-a-ciam-provider.md

 template: howto-guide-template
 ---

-This document describes how to integrate a third party CIAM provider into a Spryker project.
+This document describes how to integrate a third-party _customer identity and access management (CIAM)_ provider into a Spryker project.

 The following steps help you integrate between a Spryker project and CIAM leveraging standard APIs that the CIAM provider exposes, which can be used in the context of a customer whose data is to be read or updated.